thedaveCA/thedaveCA/README.md

 Oh and I might look at a bunch of old batch-type scripts that I could rewrite.
 Heck, maybe even some Linux shell scripts that I wrote and use regularly could pack up and go away?

 Plus I'm looking for any bugs I fixed in code belonging to other projects that didn't get committed, and I'll submit a proper PR.
+Or e-mail the developer.
+Or just feel self-satified.
 I typically did not do so before simply because I was not confident about my skills, nor was I familiar enough with Github.

 And in fact, I just logged my first issue including a PR to a public project.
 Woohoo, at least if it gets acceptted.

-This is such a ✨ _special_ ✨ repository!
+This is a ✨ *special* ✨ repository!

 <!--
 Here are some ideas to get you started: